 3) German mustard.
 I know the recipe doesn’t call for much, but it must be German mustard (mild) if you want it to taste the way it’s supposed to.
 The kind I use in most of my German recipes is the Alstertor Düsseldorf Style Mustard (click link for convenient access on Amazon).

 4) Vinegar.
 No apple cider or balsamic vinegar.
 It needs to be the strong white vinegar.
-A vinegar very commonly used in Germany for this salad and salad dressings is called Essig Essenz (Amazon link, or can be found in some Asian grocery stores – Koreans like to use it for kimchi).
+A vinegar very commonly used in Germany for this salad and salad dressings is called Essig Essenz (can also be found in some Asian grocery stores – Koreans like to use it for kimchi).
 It’s super concentrated vinegar and you only need a very little of it.
 If you have access to this vinegar, you would add just a teaspoon or two in addition to the white vinegar, and reduce the amount of white vinegar accordingly.
 Of course you’ll always want to do a “taste test” before pouring the final mixture over the potato salad.

 5) Onions.
 You want them crunchy but not overly so, and you want them saturated with flavor.
 So add them to the beef broth/vinegar mixture when you heat it up.